Free school travel

 Wherever possible, a child, young person or young adult with special educational needs, disability or mobility problems will also be encouraged to travel on public transport, especially when this is considered to be a factor in developing their independence, life and social skills.
 Plans to encourage independent travel should be put in place by the school and parents/carers working in partnership to mutually agreed targets and progress be evidenced at each subsequent Annual Review.

-The provision of Home to School/College transport assistance for pupils with Statements of Special Educational Needs/Education, Health and Care Plan will be provided in line with the Home to School / College Transport Policy.
+The provision of Home to School/College transport assistance for pupils with an Education, Health and Care Plan will be provided in line with the Home to School / College Transport Policy.
 This applies to pupils attending both mainstream schools and day special schools up to 19 years of age.

 Pupils living outside of the minimum distances but who are following an independence programme including making their own way to school are eligible for a free bus pass for use on public transport to facilitate free travel to and from school.